matthew-brett/cfd2020/data/rate_my_professors.md

-These data are directly from the [supplementary material](https://www.tandfonline.com/doi/suppl/10.1080/02602938.2016.1276155) of {% cite rosen2018correlations %}, with thanks.
+These data are directly from the [supplementary material](https://www.tandfonline.com/doi/suppl/10.1080/02602938.2016.1276155) of {cite}`rosen2018correlations`, with thanks.

 There is a [freely available post print](https://asrosen.com/wp-content/uploads/2018/07/postprint_rmp-1.pdf) of the paper on [Andrew Rosen's website](https://asrosen.com).

-The paper studies ratings from <RateMyProfessors.com>, for the 190,006 US professors that had at least 20 student ratings.
+The paper studies ratings from <https://www.ratemyprofessors.com>, for the 190,006 US professors that had at least 20 student ratings.

 Each row of the data table gives the mean ratings for all professors in a given discipline; thus there is one row per discipline.